LarsGittenberg/Jasmine-feed-reader-project/README.md

 For the Jasmine testing framework functionality, all files are also already included.
 For future reference, they can be obtained and downloaded from the [Jasmine Github repo](https://github.com/jasmine/jasmine).
 There you'll find detailed instructions on the necessary script files that need to be called in your html file.

-In Jasmine based 'test driven development', you the tester would normally need to create a js file where you'll build your test suite and specs.
+In Jasmine based 'test driven development', you the tester would normally need to create a js 'spec' file where you'll build your test suite and specs.
 For this project, it already comes with a spec file, named feedreader.js file.
 You'll find it in the jasmine/spec subfolder.

 ## <a name="projectgoal"></a>Project Goal